tryteex/tiny-web/doc/Database.md

 ## Database
-The library uses PostgreSQL DBMS version 15 and above.
+The library uses PostgreSQL DBMS version 15 and above via adapter.
+However, you can also try lower versions. or
+The library uses MsSql Server DBMS version 16 and above via adapter.
 However, you can also try lower versions.

 Access to the database is mandatory when starting the server.
 In case of connection loss during operation, the library will attempt to restore it with each request.
 The corresponding event will be logged.

-During the library startup, the timezone in the database is set from the configuration file.

-In the future, the ability to initialize prepared queries before starting the library will be added.
 ___
 ### Installation
-At the root of the project lies the file [lib-install.sql](https://raw.githubusercontent.com/tryteex/tiny-web/main/lib-install.sql) which needs to be executed before the first run in the DB.
+At the root of the project lies the file [lib-install-pgsql.sql](https://raw.githubusercontent.com/tryteex/tiny-web/main/lib-install-pgsql.sql) for Postgres or [lib-install-mssql.sql](https://raw.githubusercontent.com/tryteex/tiny-web/main/lib-install-mssql.sql) for MsSql which needs to be executed before the first run in the DB.
 In the future, the installation and update process will be automated.
 ___
 ### Access and pool connections